kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Fix the problem when waiting for pending pod to bind.
 - Test that deleted controller-owned pods (ReplicaSets) aren't created after we have recreated them.
 - Check that the scheduler runs the plan correctly.
 - Add a script to deploy many high priority pods.